muflone/pulldocker/README.md

 ## Usage

-PullDocker is a command line utility and it requires some arguments to be
+PullDocker is a command line utility, so it requires some arguments to be specified when executing it:
-passed:

 ```
 pulldocker